Last Updated on January 1, 2023

 Therefore, we recommend that the ideal mattress thickness for heavy people or overweight couples should be at least 10”.
 Of course, this 10’’ thickness can be split into two or more layers.

-Ideally, you should look for upper comfort layers of high-density foam that will cushion your joints, followed by thicker layers of foam or coils that will support your frame and maintain your posture.
+Ideally, you should look for upper comfort layers of dense memory foam that will cushion your joints, followed by thicker layers of foam or coils that will support your frame and maintain your posture.

 Explore Firmness Options